uyen-luu/3-tier/README.md

 3. run "npm run build"
 4. Go to dist folder and copy all Code
 5. Deploy the code to the machine of Presentation tier

+Give a ⭐️ if this project helped you!